pelithne/k8s/workshop.md

   <img width="40%" height="40%" hspace="0" src="./media/import-repo-2.png">
 </p>

 When the import is finished, you will have your own version of the repository in Azure Devops.
-The code that you will work with in this part of the tutorial are located in the ````application/azure-vote-app```` folder.
+The code that you will work with in this part of the tutorial is located in the ````application/azure-vote-app```` folder.

 In order for for Azure Devops to use the container that you created in previous steps, you need to update the Kubernetes Manifest (once again!).
 Navigate to the manifest named ````azure-vote-all-in-one-redis.yaml```` in the application folder.